Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

 12. **Mobile:**
     - Open on mobile.
 Verify Chat Input is visible at the bottom.
     - Open Settings on mobile.
 Verify you can scroll to see the "Save" button.

+## 12. Pedigree Chart Navigation
+**Issue:** User was unable to go back to the chat section from the Pedigree Chart, especially when the sidebar was closed (e.g., on mobile).
+**Fix:**
+- **Dashboard.jsx:** Passed `onToggleSidebar` and `isSidebarOpen` props to `PedigreeChart`.
+- **PedigreeChart.jsx:** Added a sidebar toggle button (hamburger menu) to the header, visible when the sidebar is closed.
+This allows users to reopen the sidebar and navigate back to the Genomics Assistant.